tarikstafford/style-guide/swift style guide.md

 - descriptive func names
 - long names for short scopes and short nice names for long scopes (opposite for `var` names)
-- for blocks of 1-2 lines, opening brace should be on the same line with scope declaration, for blocks of 3+ lines opening brace should be on a separate line; very small blocks should be one-liners:
+- braces style - K&R, opening brace should be on the same line with scope declaration; very small blocks should be one-liners:

 ```swift
 func dismiss() { dismiss(animated: true) }